Lcfvs/anticore/readme.md

 **anticore** is a generic living DOM library to simplify your client code, like with its easiest middleware manager for AJAX requests.

+## <a name="what-it-solves">What it solves?</a>

+* **Based on the ES6 modules**, each middleware should be written in a separated module, ideally following the [single responsibility principle](https://en.wikipedia.org/wiki/Single_responsibility_principle), improving the maintainability
+* You can create your middlewares as **specific or generic as you need**, increasing the **reusable components between projects**
+* A middleware is really short to write, **easy to replace/remove**, no need to check if it doesn't risk to break your code, there is no chain
+* **No need to build any AJAX requests**, anticore is based on the forms/anchors attributes
+* **No need to check the response status/content**, everything is content based, targeted by the middleware selector, then it requires <abbr title="Server-Side Rendering">SSR</abbr> contents

 ## <a name="install">Install</a>

 `npm i -D anticore`